John F. Kennedy assassination conspiracy theories: New Orleans conspiracy

 New Orleans District Attorney Jim Garrison began an investigation into the Kennedy assassination in 1966.
 Garrison developed a theory of a plot that included a group of New Orleans residents in his jurisdiction.
 Garrison's 1988 book On the Trail of the Assassins discusses his prosecution of Clay Shaw for the assassination, and was partially adapted by Oliver Stone for his 1991 film JFK.
 The final report of the Assassination Records Review Board (ARRB) stated that the film "popularized a version of President Kennedy's assassination that featured U.S. government agents from the Federal Bureau of Investigation (FBI), the Central Intelligence Agency (CIA), and the military as conspirators."
 Journalist Rosemary James, whose article with Jack Dempsey and David Snyder in the New Orleans States-Item broke the news of the Garrison investigation, stated that because Garrison's theory evolved frequently, it was mockingly called the "theory du jour" by the media.

-Pamela Colloff and Michael Hall summarized the theory held by Garrison and Stone for Texas Monthly: "There is a secret government within our government, a cabal that in 1963 ordered the murder of a popular president, set up a patsy, installed its own puppet, and orchestrated an elaborate cover-up that included tampering with the corpse, destroying and suppressing evidence, and killing witnesses.
-Heading the cabal were some of the world’s most powerful men: rich and corrupt industrialists, generals, and right-wing politicians.
+Pamela Colloff and Michael Hall described the theory held by Garrison and Stone for Texas Monthly this way: "There is a secret government within our government, a cabal that in 1963 ordered the murder of a popular president, set up a patsy, installed its own puppet, and orchestrated an elaborate cover-up that included tampering with the corpse, destroying and suppressing evidence, and killing witnesses.
+Heading the cabal were some of the world's most powerful men: rich and corrupt industrialists, generals, and right-wing politicians.
 Down below was an eclectic group of mobsters, spooks, lowlifes, and anti-Castro extremists, many of whom were headquartered at 544 Camp Street in New Orleans, including Oswald, former FBI agent Guy Banister, soldier of fortune David Ferrie, and suspected CIA informant Clay Shaw.
-Together, in the summer of 1963, they plotted Kennedy’s demise."
+Together, in the summer of 1963, they plotted Kennedy's demise."